7 Eccles Street: History

-In 1769 Isaac Ambrose Eccles leased a parcel of land on the north side of Eccles Street to Daniel Goodwin, carpenter.
+In 1769, Isaac Ambrose Eccles leased a parcel of land on the north side of Eccles Street to Daniel Goodwin, a carpenter.

 This became the site of numbers 6–8 Eccles Street.

-John Darley, stone-cutter, leased the adjoining land, the site of numbers 1–5.
+John Darley, a stone-cutter, leased the adjoining land, the site of numbers 1–5.

 The two men seem to have collaborated in building a row of houses, each 20 ft wide, with three storeys above a basement.

 Margaret Reed acquired the property at 7 Eccles Street from Goodwin on 29 April 1771, along with Numbers 6 and 8 (the entire premises measuring 60 feet fronting Eccles Street with 200 feet to the rear).

-From the mid 19th century the wealthier residents of Dublin began to move further from the city center, and the houses in the area often had multiple occupancy.
+From the mid-19th century the wealthier residents of Dublin began to move further from the city centre, and the houses in the area often had multiple occupancy.

-Before World War I (1914–18) the street was still part of a quiet, respectable middle-class neighborhood.
+Before World War I (1914–18) the street was still part of a quiet, respectable middle-class neighbourhood.

-In 1904 the house was not occupied, so Joyce was able to make it Bloom's home.
+In 1904, the house was not occupied, so Joyce was able to make it Bloom's home.

 7 Eccles Street was designated "Tenements" in Thom's Directory in 1937, indicating a very poor condition.

-In 1958 the building was occupied by seven very poor families.
+In 1958, the building was occupied by seven very poor families.

-Flora H. Mitchell painted 7 Eccles Street in the 1960s.
+Flora H. Mitchell painted the house in the 1960s.

-Anthony Burgess spent three days in February 1965 with a film crew to make part of a BBC television program on Joyce.
+Anthony Burgess spent three days in February 1965 with a film crew to make part of a BBC television programme on Joyce.

 The building was abandoned, with holes in the roof and windows at the rear gutted.

 The house at 7 Eccles Street, now owned by the Dominican College, was demolished in April 1967.

 In July 1975 the property and others beside it were sold to the Mater Hospital Pools Society.

 Visit by Joyce

-Joyce first saw the row of three-story brick houses when he visited his friend John Francis Byrne at 7 Eccles Street in 1909.
+Joyce first saw the row of three-storey brick houses when he visited his friend John Francis Byrne at 7 Eccles Street in 1909.

 Byrne was a friend of Joyce from their college days, a journalist and amateur numerologist.

-Joyce visited him one day in 1909 in a very emotional state over a rumor about Nora Barnacle's infidelities.
+Joyce visited him one day in a very emotional state over a rumour about his partner Nora Barnacle's infidelities.

 Byrne was able to calm him down and he stayed for dinner and then for the night.

 Byrne lived at 7 Eccles Street for two years, then emigrated to the United States.

 Novel

-The novel describes one day in the life of Leopold Bloom, 16 June 1904.
+The novel Ulysses describes one day in the life of Leopold Bloom, 16 June 1904.